 If you are thinking to avoid the 60 Yuan for the transportation, you should arrive there at 4 a.m.
 As it happens for Jiuzhaigou, the distances on the Yuntai Mountain are huge and taking a bus from time to time is absolutely necessary.

 If you also want to visit Qinglong (青龙峡) and the Peaks Gap (峰林峡) you can buy the tickets all together (add 30 Yuan for each site).
 I didn’t visit those places so I can’t assure you they are worth the time.

 The ticket is valid for two days.
 If, as I did, you’re thinking to buy a used ticket at half price from someone else, think twice.
 The people that built the scenic area thought about it: besides your ticket, you’ll have to show your fingerprint to access every spot.
 How clever they are!

 Climbing the Yuntai Mountain

-Climbing the Yuntai Mountai can be a difficult mission.
+Climbing the Yuntai Mountain can be a difficult mission.
 No, you don’t need to be particularly fit to climb the mountain as the path has no steep slopes and is well delimited.
 However, you’ll need a special skill: patience.
-Yuntai Moutain is a quite popular destination among Chinese tourists and every day is invaded by hordes of tourist armed with their huge cameras, eager to take a photo of every stone of the mountain.
+Yuntai Moutain is a quite popular destination among Chinese tourists and every day is invaded by hordes of tourists armed with their huge cameras, eager to take a photo of every stone of the mountain.

 One of the most popular areas in Yuntai is the Macaque Valley, where you can spot wild monkeys coming down from the hills to get some food from the tourists.
 If you follow this website from awhile, you may wonder if the monkeys are invisible and the people carry defensive canes.
 The answer is no, people don’t carry canes and the monkeys are pretty visible as you can see on the following photos.